 What you see on these pages is an evolving collection.
 I am always open to offers for trades, or buy/sell opportunities with other collectors, dealers, or anyone out there that might have old pencils or writing related items gathering dust, in a closet, or hidden away at the back of your sock drawer.

-I'm fascinated by the travel inkwells, likely for the same reason as victorian pencils.
-Unlike some of the gorgeous antique desktop inkwells and inkstands, the travel inkwells were designed to be more than just a pretty face.
+One particular category that I'm fascinated by is travel inkwells, likely for the same reason as victorian pencils.
+Unlike some of the gorgeous antique desktop inkwells and inkstands so commonly found, the travel inkwells were designed to be more than just a pretty face.
 Travel inkwells had to be able to carry an adequate ink supply securely during the owner's travels, whether that was by horse, carriage, ship, etc. without leaking.
 Ink bottles started to show up in the collection as a somewhat natural progression...
 I couldn't resist the variety of ink suppliers, the creative bottle designs and bottle manufacturing processes, and the fact that these fragile clay and glass items have survived the test of time.
+And gradually a variety of other writing related items have crept in as well.

-I hope that those interested will enjoy wandering through the collection.
-I welcome comments, corrections, and suggestions, that will improve the content of the website.
+I hope that those interested in Victorian and antique writing equipment will enjoy wandering through the collection.
+I welcome comments, corrections, and suggestions, anything that will improve the content of the website for all.
 Drop me a note via the "Contact" page.

 Enter your text here